The Darfield earthquake

 - Red-zoned land was deemed unsuitable for rebuilding.
 Property owners could accept a government buyout of their properties or negotiate with their insurer.
 Most accepted the government offer.
 8,062 properties were affected.

 - Green-zoned land was deemed suitable for rebuilding.
-Those with damaged properties faced negotiating settlements with the government Earthquake Commission (which covered damage up to $100,000) and their insurer thereafter.
+Those with damaged properties had to negotiate settlements with the government Earthquake Commission (which covered damage up to $100,000) and their insurer.

 The settlement of claims was slow.
 Critics charged insurers with deliberately delaying claims for financial benefit.
 Insurers said the complexity of claims was the problem.